Nikon D3500 Review : A compact and likable DSLR for beginners

 • Relatively slow live view AF

-Nikon D3500 Review : I was fond of photography since childhood, started with Negative Film Cameras at age around 8-9, then Mobile cameras especially Nokia 5233, Nokia N8, some android Smartphones, then bought a point and shoot camera, and now finally I bought a DSLR, “Nikon d3500” recently.
+Nikon D3500 Review: I have been fond of photography since childhood, started with Negative Film Cameras at the age of around 8-9, then Mobile cameras especially the Nokia 5233, and Nokia N8, some Android smartphones, bought a point-and-shoot camera, and now finally I bought a DSLR, “Nikon d3500” recently.
 Yeah!
 Very slow but steady progress.

-As Our Website is growing and with some other project, a DSLR was needed and there are numerous reasons to go with d3500.
+As Our Website is growing and with some other projects, a DSLR was needed and there are numerous reasons to go with the d3500.
 I bought it after spending around 2-3 weeks on the internet, researching and comparing.
-And now when I own it and used it for 2-3 months, I am really excited to share my personal experience with Nikon d3500, and that’s what this article ” Nikon D3500 Review ” is all about.
+And now when I own it and use it for 2-3 months, I am excited to share my personal experience with Nikon d3500, and that’s what this article ” Nikon D3500 Review ” is all about.

 Nikon D3500 Review